-- ½ cup dairy-free margarine
+- ½ cup vegan butter

 - ½ cup peanut butter

-- 1½ cup sugar
+- ¾ cup granulated sugar

-- 2 tablespoons ground flax seeds
+- 2 tablespoons ground flaxseed

-- 2 tablespoons corn starch
+- 2 tablespoons cornstarch

-- ½ cup non-dairy milk (soy, almond, etc)
+- ½ cup plant-based milk soy, almond, etc

-- 1 teaspoon apple cider vinegar
+- 2 teaspoons apple cider vinegar

-- 1 teaspoons vanilla extract
+- 1 tablespoon vanilla extract

-- 2½ cup all-purpose flour
+- 2 ½ cup all-purpose flour plus one tablespoon

-- 1 teaspoon baking soda
+- 1 ½ teaspoon baking soda

-- 1 teaspoon baking powder
+- 1 ½ teaspoon baking powder

-- ½ teaspoon sea salt
+- 1 teaspoon sea salt

-- 1 cup chocolate chips
+- 1 cup dairy free chocolate chips

-- 1 cup (plus extra) sprinkles
+- 1 cup sprinkles (plus extras)

-- In a separate bowl combine the flour, baking soda, baking powder, salt and PB2 (optional).
+- In a separate bowl combine the flour, baking soda, baking powder, and salt.
 Stir to combine.
 Pour the flour mixture over the margarine mixture and use your mixer to combine.